 2) Sometimes a person with a great personality adds the most value to the team.

 Here’s a quick description of the two most common environment types I’ve seen, actually there are three because you can combine the other two and get a third.
 I’m sure there are plenty more.

 Small (Fast Paced & Agile)

-The first environment is a small, fast-paced, environment that supports product development and an Agile Project Management method is being used.
-These environments are normally operated like a lean startup company within a larger more established company and “stuff” gets built overnight without thought for the long-term impact, or without consideration that someone will eventually need to clean up the mess.
+The first environment is a small, fast-paced, environment that supports product development, and an Agile Project Management method is being used.
+These environments are normally operated as a lean startup company within a larger more established company and “stuff” gets built overnight without thought for the long-term impact, or without consideration that someone will eventually need to clean up the mess.
 Speed and the ability to pivot are the benefits.

 Tips: 1) Keep these one-off environments of ESXi hosts and VMs from spoiling your team’s standards, or becoming the norm.
 2) Always keep in mind what is considered development today can, and may become, production tomorrow.
 3) Track progress and celebrate accomplishments.

 The second environment is medium to large in size, and for the most part, is well established and standardized.
 There are many different types of technologies integrated, and you are most likely involved in the normal projects that medium to large companies do at some point – trying to save money by standardizing, optimizing, consolidating, and automating.
 These environments are normally slow to change and methodical in process.